Commercial Weight Consultancy

 UK Private Medical Diagnosis and Second Opinions

 Positioned as a speed-and-access solution to NHS rationing — but the highest-weight buyers are not looking for the same pathway faster.
-They are looking for a more thorough one, more accurate, one that will produce the clinical certainty the NHS route did not.
+They are looking for something fundamentally different that the speed framing obscures.
 Almost no provider is speaking to it.

 Read the analysis →Keyword: physiotherapist